telerik/blazor-docs/knowledge-base/splitter-save-and-load-state.md

 ### Save the Splitter state

-You can handle the various Splitter events to save its state in the local storage whenever it is resized:
+Handle the Splitter events to save its state in the LocalStorage when the user changes the component layout:

 * [OnCollapse]({%slug splitter-events%}#oncollapse)
 * [OnExpand]({%slug splitter-events%}#onexpand)